CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/advanced_tutorial.md

 # Using OpenShift extensions

-In this example we'll explore OpenShift's extensions *DeploymentConfig*, *ImageStream* and *BuildConfig* by creating the `serveapp` using them.
-Their role in the process is as follows:
+In this example, we explore OpenShift's extensions *DeploymentConfig*, *ImageStream* and *BuildConfig* by creating the `serveapp` using them.
+The extensions' role in the process:

 * [BuildConfig](/cloud/rahti/tutorials/advanced_tutorial#buildconfig) objects build container images
-  based on source files.
+  based on the source files.
 * [ImageStream](/cloud/rahti/tutorials/advanced_tutorial#imagestream) objects abstract images and
-  enrich them to streams that emit signals when they see that a new image is uploaded into them by, e.g., BuildConfig.
+  enrich them to streams that emit signals when they see that a new image is uploaded into them by e.g. BuildConfig.
 * [DeploymentConfig](/cloud/rahti/tutorials/advanced_tutorial#deploymentconfig) objects create new
   [ReplicationControllers](/cloud/rahti/tutorials/elemental_tutorial#replicationcontroller) based on
   the new images.